 To illustrate, national crime statistics show us that 2019 saw a slight decrease in murder and manslaughter cases than the previous year.
 However, there was a substantial increase in 2020 that hadn’t been reported since 1995.

 4. In 2020, the United States reported 921,505 aggravated assaults.

 An aggravated assault usually involves some sort of weapon with which the attacker can inflict a serious injury.

-According to violent crime statistics from 2019, aggravated assault is the only type of crime that recorded a rise in the number of criminal cases in recent years.
+According to violent crime statistics from 2019, when there were 822,017 cases of aggravated assault, that was the only type of crime that recorded a rise in the number of criminal cases in recent years.
 In 2018, there were 810,982 such cases.

 Similar to murder cases, the number of robbery cases has also gone down over the years.
 Back in 1990, there were 639.270 reported instances.
 Although generally declining, they experienced a slight increase during the Great Recession from 2007 to 2009.

 Violent crime statistics show that the number of robbery cases is significantly higher than the one of murder cases.